lexandro/go-restful-middleware/README.md

-# Few simple middleware stuff for github.com/emicklei/go-restful library
+# Middleware modules for github.com/emicklei/go-restful library

 Some middleware components for the github.com/emicklei/go-restful library